ndench/ndench.github.io/_posts/2018-10-06-csp-can-see-purpose.md

 Then when a user visits the page, the browser will automatically load and run `stealcookies.js`, which doesn't sound pleasant.

+Next up, we'll see how we can prevent these sort of attacks with a Content Security Policy.

 ## How will it make my site more secure?